 It Was a Constitutionally Protected Activity

-You Did Not Intend to Cause Any Fear.
+You Did Not Intend to Cause Any Fear

-It Wasn’t a Credible Threat.
+It Wasn’t a Credible Threat

 Remember that you are guilty of stalking if the threat you made to the alleged victim was credible.
-Therefore, it is a legal defense for your lawyer to show that whereas you may have threatened the victim, the threat wasn’t credible or serious.
+Therefore, it is a legal defense for your lawyer to show that whereas you may have threatened the victim, the threat was not credible or serious.
 For instance, perhaps you threatened the victim jokingly.

 Your lawyer can also assert the mistaken identity defense.
-They may argue that even though the stalking occurred, you aren’t the real culprit, and the supposed victim is mistaking you for someone else.
+They may argue that even though the stalking occurred, you are not the real culprit, and the supposed victim is mistaking you for someone else.
 They may do this by questioning the victim’s memory and their perception.
 For example, perhaps the crime took place in a poorly lit location, which made the victim misidentify you.
 The lawyer can also support this defense by an alibi.
 Successfully proving that it was a case of mistaken identity may lead to the charges against you being dismissed.

 Expunging a Stalking Conviction